-What is the paleo diet?
-The paleo diet is a popular dietary approach that promotes the consumption of foods which may have formed the basis of a hunter-gatherer diet during the Palaeolithic period.
+The paleo diet is a nutrition approach based around foods which may have formed the basis of a hunter-gatherer diet during the Palaeolithic period.
 This stretched from around 2.5 million years ago until the onset of the agricultural revolution, roughly 10,000 years ago.

 The tenants of a paleo diet meal plan are to fill up on paleo friendly foods like meat and fish.
 They recommend that you get rid of grains and to pile on then produce (but let go of legumes).
 You should eat dairy sparingly, if at all while upping the healthy fat factor.
 Lastly, you should keep your sugars natural and stay away from packaged food.

 But what does the evidence say?
 What are the benefits of the paleo diet and do the claims stand up to scrutiny?
 Should we all be ditching our grains and milk and jumping on the caveman-bandwagon?